JJFIREE/MoneyMentor/README.md

 8. [Contact](#-contact)

 ## 🚀 Problem Resolution
-FinFriend addresses key challenges in financial literacy and investing:
+MoneyMentor addresses key challenges in financial literacy and investing:
 - **Bridging the financial literacy gap** with accessible investment knowledge.
 - **AI-driven guidance** for scalable and personalized financial advice.
 - **Simplifying investing** for both beginners and experienced users.
 - **Detecting fraud risks** to protect investors from scams.
 - **Empowering users** with educational resources and market updates.

-## 💡 How Does FinFriend Solve These Problems?
+## 💡 How Does MoneyMentor Solve These Problems?
 ### 🔹 Interactive Learning
 Engages users with **quizzes, lessons, and a finance dictionary**, making financial education engaging and easy to understand.